$3,587 pp (USD)

 After breakfast, you'll begin your drive back to Entebbe.
 Along the way, make a stop at Ziwa Rhino and Wildlife Ranch.
 Accompanied by experienced rangers, you will enjoy a unique walking safari as you observe these magnificent animals up close and learn about ongoing conservation efforts.

 After the tracking experience, you'll have lunch en route before continuing your journey to Entebbe.
-You'll arrive in the evening and check in at your lodge, where you can relax and reflect on the memorable adventures of your safari.
+You will arrive in the evening.

 - Main Destination: